DiUS/resilience-android/README.md

 * Google Android Developer SDK
 	* Android 4.0.3 (API 15)
 	* Android 2.3.3 (API 10) - Required by one of the testing libraries, Robolectric
+	* Android 4.0 (API 14) - Required by mapviewballoons
 * Maven 3.x
 * Eclipse + ADT plugin *or* IntelliJ *or* whatever works for you